Sant'Anselmo all'Aventino

-Sant'Anselmo all'Aventino (Saint Anselm on the Aventine) is a complex located on the Piazza Cavalieri di Malta Square on the Aventine Hill in Rome's Ripa rione and overseen by the Benedictine Confederation and the Abbot Primate.
-The Sant'Anselmo complex, also known as the "Primatial Abbey of Sant'Anselmo" (Badia Sant'Anselmo) because it is the residence of the Abbot Primate, consists of: an ecclesiastical residential college known as the "College of Sant'Anselmo" (Collegio Sant'Anselmo); a university known as the "Pontifical Athenaeum of Saint Anselm" (Pontificio Ateneo Sant’Anselmo); the "Church of Sant'Anselmo" (Chiesa Sant'Anselmo); and the curial headquarters of the "Benedictine Confederation" and Abbot Primate.
+Sant'Anselmo all'Aventino (Saint Anselm on the Aventine) is a Benedictine complex located on the Piazza Cavalieri di Malta Square on the Aventine Hill in Ripa, Rome.
+It includes an abbey, is the headquarters of the Benedictine Confederation and is the residence of the Abbot Primate.
+It is also known as the Primatial Abbey of Sant'Anselmo (Badia Sant'Anselmo).

+The complex consists of the College of Sant'Anselmo (Collegio Sant'Anselmo), the Pontifical Athenaeum of Saint Anselm" (Pontificio Ateneo Sant’Anselmo), the Church of Sant'Anselmo (Chiesa Sant'Anselmo) and the curial headquarters of the Benedictine Confederation.
 The complex and associated institutions are named in honor of the Benedictine monk Saint Anselm of Canterbury.